What is Contextual Safeguarding? A Child-Centred Approach to Safeguarding.

 This could include looking at ways to conduct observations in the community in the same way as they would in a home visit.
 This might incorporate creating safeguarding hubs within the community to build plans for contexts that have been assessed.
 At Tier 2 you would not only recognise the contexts in which a young person might be subject to abuse but actively work to tackle them.

 Contextual safeguarding is referenced in the government’s guidance ‘Working Together to Safeguard Children’ and ‘Keeping Children Safe in Education’, or ‘KCSIE’, acknowledging that abuse in extra-familial contexts creates child protection issues and that environmental factors linked to this kind of abuse should be addressed.

 Outlined in KCSIE 2020, part one, paragraph 21, is a section on specific safeguarding issues…

 “All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
 All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.”

-The contextual safeguarding framework is paramount to keeping young people safe, and there is a large amount of motivation to ensure the abuse that occurs to children and young people from extra familial contexts is prevented and addressed moving forward.
-Past cases have created large amounts of harm to the safety of young people, and individuals and sectors should work to prevent this moving forward.
+The contextual safeguarding framework is paramount to keeping young people safe, and there is a large push to ensure the abuse that occurs to children and young people from extra-familial contexts is prevented and addressed moving forward.
+Past cases have revealed significant ongoing risks to young people, and individuals and sectors should work to prevent this moving forward.